The Answers You Need

 Do you do custom orders?

 No, at this time I do not take custom orders.
 Custom orders are time consuming and very stressful for me.
 During my busy season I struggle to find the balance of time for pottery and family.
 During non busy season I am working hard at innovating my designs and learning more about the art of pottery.
-Most times I most enjoy allowing each piece to be what it wants vs making it to what I want.
+Most times I most enjoy allowing each piece to be what it wants and allowing it to become something beautiful.
 So custom orders are not part of my fortay at the moment.

 Each and every piece of Twiddle T's Pottery is made from a high fire stoneware.
 I fire all my pieces to complete vitrification.
 Good old Google says 'Vitrification is the transformation of a substance into a glass, that is to say a non-crystalline amorphous solid.
 In the production of ceramics, vitrification is responsible for its impermeability to water.'
 My absorption rate is in the 1-2% range.
 In doing this I can say that my pieces are Microwave safe.
 They can not absorb water or minimally do so, and therefore no water in the clay body means no boiling water within the piece which means your piece is safe in the microwave.
 This does not mean it will not be hot to the touch, it can be and I always recommend you use safely remove it from the microwave.
 Vitrification does not however mean condensation.
 Your pieces will sweat if the climate is in the right conditions.
 This is not pottery affiliated, this is life :) Condensation happens, I can not change that.